-Pirates notebook: Hurdle says Tony Watson to remain closer
+Pirates notebook: After vote of confidence, Tony Watson blows another save

 “That was given some serious thought,” Hurdle said.
 “However, I've always said I want to be the first believer and the last believer, and show confidence when there may not be a lot of other confidence.”

-After studying video of Watson, Hurdle and Searage spotted mechanical issues they believe can be fixed.
+After studying video of Watson, Hurdle and Searage have spotted some mechanical issues that they believe can be fixed.

-“It's flat pitches.
-It's (poor) execution,” Watson said.
+“It's flat pitches, it's (poor) execution,” Watson said.
 “It's just not good stuff.
 No excuses.
 I've got to find a way to get it done.”

 Cervelli goes on DL